 From the Investor: Monogram Capital Partners

 “It’s rare to see a company experience such accelerated growth in a short amount of time and it’s been incredible to join Country Archer on this ride.
 What is even more unique is to find a brand in this space that controls production.
 Vertical integration and owning quality control are key.
 With their commitment to manufacturing in-house and maintaining authenticity in their products, we are confident that Country Archer will prove to be an even bigger force in the meat snack space.
 We’re excited to help fund this next phase of expansion and continue to invigorate the meat snack category through innovation, clean ingredients and sustainability.”Jared Stein, Co-founder and Partner at Monogram Capital Partners.

-Startempire Wire wrote about economic growth of the region and noted that industrial leasing and retail and distribution plays a huge role in the economic landscape of the Inland Empire.
-The growth of Country Archer confirms that as the brand belongs to the retail sector (from its product distribution perspective).
+Startempire Wire wrote about the region’s economic growth and noted that industrial leasing, retail, and distribution play a huge role in the economic landscape of the Inland Empire.
+The growth of Country Archer confirms that the brand belongs to the retail sector (from its product distribution perspective).